You know, something else about this, this idea we got to get something done.

 The point of this is not for Obama.

-You assemble this package, this this bill and the letter and the polling data for public consumption so that the public knows what Obama is doing.
+You assemble this package, this bill and the letter and the polling data for public consumption so that the public knows what Obama is doing.

 When Obama vetoes something, it's not a war on women bill.

-You submit the bill a letter explaining it, complete with polling data showing massive public support, release That so that the American people know what Obama is vetoing.
+You submit the bill, a letter explaining it, complete with polling data showing massive public support, release that so that the American people know what Obama is vetoing.

 So the American people know what Obama and the Democrats oppose.

-Thereby putting opposition to getting things done on their shoulders.
+Thereby putting gridlock on their shoulders, thereby putting opposition to getting things done on their shoulders.

 Thereby making them the obstructionists.